lakshmir2023/java-maven-sonar-argo-helm-k8s-pipeline/README.md

 <br>Login to Jenkins:

-Access Jenkins using the public IP and port 8080.
+Access Jenkins using the public IP and port 8080.Retrieve the initial admin password from the instance.

-Retrieve the initial admin password from the instance.<br>sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+<br>sudo cat /var/lib/jenkins/secrets/initialAdminPassword

-<br>Complete the Jenkins setup, install suggested plugins.
-<br>Create Admin User:
-<br>Create the first admin user for Jenkins.
+<br>Complete the Jenkins setup, install suggested plugins.Create Admin User: Create the first admin user for Jenkins.

 Step 3: Install Docker Pipeline Plugin
 Log in to Jenkins: